bboxdigital/lvc-api-docs/exit-api/event/series.md

 Think series, what information do we need to render one single series page.

+TODO: include "offer" as per Schema.org standards.
+Ticket + pricing info

 What information should be included in the subEvent?
+LVCOffer type perhaps.
 ```
 // Example of how to use subEvent
 {